Tailszefox/twitch_videochat/README.md

 Usage:
 - `./twitch_videochat.sh [URL to Twitch VOD]`.
 Example: `./twitch_videochat.sh https://www.twitch.tv/videos/123456789`
+- You can speed up the frame generation phase with `--no-scrolling` (or just `-n`), as in `./twitch_videochat.sh --no-scrolling https://www.twitch.tv/videos/123456789`.
+This may make the chat less smooth and harder to follow, since new messages will suddenly appear at the bottom, but will greatly reduce the time needed to render all the necessary frames.
 - The resulting video will be available in the `output` directory, inside a subdirectory named after the video ID.

 What you need: